-- (b) The Employer and the Union agree to establish a labour management committee comprised of up to five employer representatives and up to five union representatives, and a staff representative.
+(b) The Employer and the Union agree to establish a labour management committee comprised of up to five employer representatives and up to five union representatives, and a staff representative.
 The Committee may call upon additional persons for technical information, communications or advice.
-The Committee shall meet at the request of either party, but not more than once per month, or less than once every two months, at a place and time to be mutually agreed. - (c) The Committee meetings shall be co-chaired by one employer and one union representative.
+The Committee shall meet at the request of either party, but not more than once per month, or less than once every two months, at a place and time to be mutually agreed.

+(c) The Committee meetings shall be co-chaired by one employer and one union representative.
 The purpose of the meetings shall be to exchange information of mutual interest, to review administrative matters arising from this agreement, and to maintain effective union/employer relations.
-Any discussions of grievances, as defined by this agreement, shall be strictly on a "without prejudice" basis. - (d) The meetings will normally be scheduled during regularly scheduled working hours of the union representatives.
-Attending employees shall be paid straight-time wages for all time spent in these meetings including time extended beyond the employee's scheduled shift. - (e) Minutes shall be recorded on an alternating basis between the parties.
+Any discussions of grievances, as defined by this agreement, shall be strictly on a "without prejudice" basis.

+(d) The meetings will normally be scheduled during regularly scheduled working hours of the union representatives.
+Attending employees shall be paid straight-time wages for all time spent in these meetings including time extended beyond the employee's scheduled shift.
+If the meeting is held outside of an employee's regularly scheduled working hours, they can attend virtually or via telephone and shall be paid their regular wage rate for the time spent in the meetings.

+(e) Minutes shall be recorded on an alternating basis between the parties.
 After final draft has been agreed to, the minutes will be posted on the respective bulletin boards.